This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 options: int = ...) -> TranslationUnit:

-Since clang will expand all header files when parsing, the output content is too much.
-But we may mainly want the information of our own code, so we can use namespaces for filtering.
-The example is as follows:
+Since Clang expands all header files during parsing, the complete output is too extensive.
+However, we might primarily be interested in information from our own code.
+In such cases, we can use namespaces for filtering.
+Here’s an example:

 #include <iostream>